kpister/538bot/Project Description.md

 ## Comments

-Current code is using VectorDBQAWithSourcesChain, but it is deprecated.
+- Current code is using VectorDBQAWithSourcesChain, but it is deprecated.
 Please change it to RetrievalQAWithSourcesChain.
+- Currently, there are no official Piazza APIs, so we will use unofficial ones (https://github.com/hfaran/piazza-api/tree/develop) to fetch questions from Piazza and post answers back to it.